Practice guide library

 Use rising question melody without making every sentence sound unsure.

-Sometimes the last mile is not the mouth shape.
-It is how much effort is sitting in the throat, jaw, breath, or overall delivery.
+Sometimes the last mile is not the mouth shape — it is how much effort is sitting in the throat, jaw, or breath.

 Using one correction at a time